pcmichaud/micro/docs/_sources/risque_en.rst.txt

 Measuring Risk Aversion
 +++++++++++++++++++++++

 How to measure risk aversion?
-How do we compare two individuals and say that one is more risk averse then the other?
+How do we compare two individuals and say that one is more risk averse than the other?
 Two measures are useful for this purpose: the coefficient of absolute and relative risk aversion.

 Absolute risk aversion coefficient: